-- 201. The monitoring required by Condition 200 must be undertaken every two years for the first ten (10) years following the construction of the Sandbank Renourishment Area, and thereafter every five years - 202.210.
-Within three (3) months of each survey required by Conditions 208203200 and 209204201, the consent holder must provide to the Council for certification a report by a Suitably Qualified and Experienced coastal processes expert addressing the following: - (a) the geomorphological performance of the Sandbank Renourishment Area; and - (b) the efficacy of potential periodic renourishment "top-up(s)" through the deposition of additional sand/material, including a recommendation on whether such top-up(s) are necessary to achieve the purpose of the Sandbank Renourishment Area; and, if so, the proposed details for such top-up(s) or any changes to a current top-up(s) regime (including the location, volume, and frequency of proposed additional sand deposition) and any recommended changes in monitoring frequency. - 203.211.
-Where a report certified under Condition 210205203 recommends Sandbank Renourishment Area top-up(s), top-up(s) to the initial Sandbank Renourishment Area must be undertaken in accordance with the latest certified report. - 204.212.
-Conditions 209204201-212207204 apply on an ongoing basis unless an alternative initiative to the Sandbank Renourishment Area is implemented for the purpose of providing additional roosting habitat for Torea pango (Variable oystercatcher) and Tuturiwhatu (New Zealand dotterel), in which case Conditions 209204200-211206203 shall cease to apply.
+- 200. The consent holder must commission inter-tidal and sub-tidal geomorphological surveys of the Sandbank Renourishment Area and the CMA within 200m of the Sandbank Renourishment Area. - 201.
+The monitoring required by Condition 200200 must be undertaken every two years for the first ten (10) years following the construction of the Sandbank Renourishment Area, and thereafter every five years - 202.
+Within three (3) months of each survey required by Conditions 200 and 201, the consent holder must provide to the Council for certification a report by a Suitably Qualified and Experienced coastal processes expert addressing the following: - (a) the geomorphological performance of the Sandbank Renourishment Area; and - (b) the efficacy of potential periodic renourishment "top-up(s)" through the deposition of additional sand/material, including a recommendation on whether such top-up(s) are necessary to achieve the purpose of the Sandbank Renourishment Area; and, if so, the proposed details for such top-up(s) or any changes to a current top-up(s) regime (including the location, volume, and frequency of proposed additional sand deposition). - 203.
+Where a report certified under Condition 203 recommends Sandbank Renourishment Area top-up(s), top-up(s) to the initial Sandbank Renourishment Area must be undertaken in accordance with the latest certified report. - 204.
+Conditions 201-204 apply on an ongoing basis unless an alternative initiative to the Sandbank Renourishment Area is implemented for the purpose of providing additional roosting habitat for Torea pango (Variable oystercatcher) and Tuturiwhatu (New Zealand dotterel), in which case Conditions 200-203 shall cease to apply.

-Advice note: Any alternative initiative for the purpose of providing additional roosting habitat for Torea pango (Variable oystercatcher) and Tuturiwhatu (New Zealand dotterel) may require additional resource consents.
+Advice note: Any alternative initiative for the purpose of providing additional roosting habitat for Tōrea pango (Variable oystercatcher) and Tūturiwhatu (New Zealand dotterel) may require additional resource consents.